yangeorget/nucs/DOCUMENTATION.md

 # NUCS

 ## Why Python ?
-NUCS is a Python library leveraging Numpy and Numba.
+NUCS is a 100% Python library leveraging Numpy and Numba.

+### Python
 Python is a powerful and flexible programing language that allows to express complex problems in a few lines of code.

+### Numpy
 Numpy brings the computational power of languages like C and Fortran to Python, a language much easier to learn and use.

+### Numba
 Numba translates Python functions to optimized machine code at runtime using the industry-standard LLVM compiler library.
 Numba-compiled numerical algorithms in Python can approach the speeds of C or FORTRAN.